IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 They do not share variables nor functions.
 They will communicate via a networking protocol such as gRPC or WebSockets.

-**It is highly recommended that you first run through the [Learn Chaincode](https://github.com/IBM-Blockchain/learn-chaincode) demo.
-It will set up your environment and then teach you what chaincode is and how it's written.**

 # Marbles Setup Options:
+Before you continue make sure your environment is setup by going through the **[Learn Chaincode](https://github.com/IBM-Blockchain/learn-chaincode) demo**.
+It will set up your environment and teach you what chaincode is and how it's written.

 <strike>
 Decide if you want to use the deploy to Bluemix button.
 Using the button will bypass all the setup below, but you will not have much control over the application.